pepesync/dev-docs/docs/build-on-linea/tooling/oracles/umbrella.md

 ### ON-CHAIN DATA
 For projects needing their custom data feeds on-chain with defined parameters such as deviation triggers and heartbeat.
 This solution is perfect for vault tokens, volatility monitoring, TWAPs, and more.
 Real-time, customizable data at your fingertips.

-These are the price feeds available on Linea Mainnet and their configuration:
+These are the price feeds available on PepeSync Mainnet and their configuration:
 - ETH-USD
   - Deviation threshold: 0.5%
   - Heartbeat: 1 hour